onemoola/newspy/README.md

 # Newspy

 The news client written in Python that fetches and curates the world news across the web.
-It curates the news using the Natural Language machine learning.

 ## Requirements